shidalgo12/Web-Scraping-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ### NASA Mars News
 https://mars.nasa.gov/news/

-The latest News Title and Paragraph Text scraped and assigned to variables that were added into a master dictionary for future referene. the text to variables that you can reference later.
+The latest News Title and Paragraph Text scraped and assigned to variables that were added into a master dictionary for future reference.

-### JPL Mars Space Images - Featured Image
+### JPL Mars Space - Featured Image
 https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars

-Visit the url for JPL Featured Space Image here.

-Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called featured_image_url.
+JPL website visited to scrape the data of the current feature image, which changes several times throughout the day.
+Splinter coding was used to navigate the site and assign the url string to a variable added to the master dictionary.

-Make sure to find the image url to the full size .jpg image.

-Make sure to save a complete url string for this image.

 ### Mars Weather
 https://twitter.com/marswxreport?lang=en

 Visit the Mars Weather twitter account here and scrape the latest Mars weather tweet from the page.
 Save the tweet text for the weather report as a variable called mars_weather.

 ### Mars Facts
 https://space-facts.com/mars/

 Visit the Mars Facts webpage here and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 Use Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres
 https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars